-Community Centers, Multigenerational Centers and Senior Centers Contact Intensity: Medium Number of Contacts: High Modification Potential: Medium
+Community Centers, Multigenerational Centers and Senior CentersContact Intensity:MediumNumber of Contacts:HighModification Potential:Medium

 Phase Description RED Closed to the public except for limited youth programming at the two multigenerational centers.
 Continue grab & go (drive-thru model) lunches at five senior/multigenerational centers (Barelas Senior Center, Los Volcanes Senior Center, Manzano Mesa Multigenerational Center, North Domingo Baca Multigenerational Center, & North Valley Senior Center).
 YELLOW Continue grab & go (drive-thru model) lunches at the five senior/multigenerational center.
 Limited, low-impact programming scheduled at all centers so as not to interfere with lunch operations.
 Sports & Fitness Centers will re-open on a reservation basis only.
 Youth programming at the multigenerational centers will continue to operate and remain a priority.
-GREEN Begin transition to discontinue the grab & go (drive-thru model) for lunches at the five senior/multigenerational centers to a limited capacity, reservation in-door or take-out option.
-Indoor dining in the Green phase is limited to 50% of capacity.
-Limited, low-impact programming will continue at all centers so as not to interfere with lunch operations.
+GREEN The Green phase will begin transition to discontinue the grab & go (drive-thru model) for lunches at three senior centers and offer limited capacity, reservation in-door or take-out option for those 60 and older.
+Limited, low-impact programming will continue at senior centers so as not to interfere with lunch operations.
+Two multigenerational centers will remain closed until the completion of full-time distance learning for youth programming and continue to offer grab & go meals.
+TURQUOISE All senior centers will offer limited capacity, reservation in-door or take-out option for those 60 and older.
+Multigenerational Centers will continue grab & go lunch model option until youth distance learning ceases.
+Increased programming hours, at low-impact level will be allowed following COVID safe protocols so as not to interfere with lunch operations, except at multigenerational centers.
+Emergency home delivered meals will have concluded.

-Golf courses and similar recreational facilities Contact Intensity: Medium Number of Contacts: Medium Modification Potential: Medium
+Golf courses and similar recreational facilities

+Contact Intensity:MediumNumber of Contacts:MediumModification Potential:Medium

 Phase Description Closure Phase Closed to the public.
-RED Open to the public at a limited capacity with physical distancing, engineering controls, administrative controls and PPE (cloth masks).
+RED Open to the public at a limited capacity with physical distancing, engineering controls, administrative controls and PPE (cloth masks), when required by the public health order.
 Retail and concessions closed.
 Review and enhance cleaning protocols.
 Sanitation stations and supplies readily available everywhere.
 YELLOW Establish and distribute cleaning and protection protocols for vendors.
 Develop system for vendor and facility inspection.
 Continue to provide services with engineering controls such as minimum contact with public Sanitation stations and supplies readily available everywhere.
-Indoor dining open with 25% maximum occupancy GREEN Continue to provide services with engineering controls such as minimum contact with public.
+Indoor dining open with 33% maximum occupancy GREEN Continue to provide services with engineering controls such as minimum contact with public.
 Sanitation stations and supplies readily available everywhere.
-Indoor dining open with 50% maximum occupancy
+Indoor dining open with 50% maximum occupancy TURQUOISE Continue to provide services with engineering controls such as minimum contact with public.
+Sanitation stations and supplies readily available everywhere.
+Indoor dining open with 75% maximum occupancy

-Libraries

-Contact Intensity: Low

-Number of Contacts: Low

-Modification Potential: Medium
+Libraries Contact Intensity: Low Number of Contacts: Low Modification Potential: Medium